 In 2018, ETX made several new cryptocurrencies available to trade and won two awards for the updated TraderPro platform.
 They took Best Trading Platform at the 2018 Online Personal Wealth Awards and Best Spread Betting Platform at the 2018 ADVFN Financial Awards, as well as Best Education at the 2018 Online Personal Wealth Awards.

-No ETX Capital review would be complete without examining the experience of real users.
-Positive user reviews lauded the wide selection of assets to trade with, the low spreads and the fact that the company is regulated by the FSA.
+As we highlighted in our ETX Capital review, real users' experience is mostly positive.
+User reviews lauded the wide selection of assets to trade with, the low spreads and the fact that the company is regulated by the FSA.
 Negative reviews were almost exclusively about delays of up to two weeks for processing withdrawals.

 One online review published on the website www.forexiswhyimbroke.com said: “The clients of ETX Capital are surprisingly quiet.
 With ETX taking over Alpari’s clients (UK), you would expect some heated discussions, a lot of media exposure, but nothing like that is happening.